The Independent: 2000s

-2010–2016
+2010s

 On 25 March 2010, Independent News & Media sold the newspaper to a new company owned by the family of Russian oligarch Alexander Lebedev for a nominal £1 fee and £9.25 million over the next 10 months, choosing this option over closing The Independent and The Independent on Sunday, which would have cost £28 million and £40 million respectively, due to long-term contracts.
-Alexander's son Evgeny became Chairman of the new company, with Alexander becoming a board director.
+Alexander's son Evgeny became chairman of the new company, with Alexander becoming a board director.
 In 2009, Lebedev had bought a controlling stake in the London Evening Standard.
 Two weeks later, editor Roger Alton resigned.

 In July 2011, The Independent's columnist Johann Hari was stripped of the Orwell Prize he had won in 2008 after claims, to which Hari later admitted, of plagiarism and inaccuracy.
 In January 2012, Chris Blackhurst, editor of The Independent, told the Leveson inquiry that the scandal had "severely damaged" the newspaper's reputation.
 He nevertheless told the inquiry that Hari would return as a columnist in "four to five weeks".
 Hari later announced that he would not return to The Independent.
-Jonathan Foreman contrasted The Independent's reaction to the scandal unfavourably with the reaction of American newspapers to similar incidents such as the Jayson Blair case, which led to resignations of editors, "deep soul-searching", and "new standards of exactitude being imposed".
-The historian Guy Walters suggested that Hari's fabrications had been an open secret amongst the newspaper's staff and that their internal inquiry was a "facesaving exercise".
+Jonathan Foreman contrasted The Independent's reaction to the scandal unfavorably with the reaction of American newspapers to similar incidents such as the Jayson Blair case, which led to resignations of editors, "deep soul-searching", and "new standards of exactitude being imposed".
+The historian Guy Walters suggested that Hari's fabrications had been an open secret among the newspaper's staff and that their internal inquiry was a "facesaving exercise".

-A proportion of articles are now behind a pay wall; that section is titled 'Independent Minds'.

 The Independent and The Independent on Sunday endorsed "Remain" in the Brexit referendum of 2016.

-From 2016

-In March 2016 The Independent decided to close its print edition and become an online newspaper; the last printed edition was published on Saturday 26 March 2016.
-The Independent on Sunday published its last print edition on 20 March 2016 and was closed following that.
+In March 2016, The Independent closed its print edition to become a pure play digital media company.
+The last printed edition was published on Saturday 26 March 2016.
+The Independent on Sunday published its last edition on 20 March 2016 and was closed.

+In 2017, Sultan Muhammad Abuljadayel bought a 30% stake in The Independent.

+2020s

+Geordie Greig was appointed The Independent's Editor-in-Chief in January 2023.
+He oversaw a period of editorial investment.

+Later that year, Chief Executive of IDNML Zach Leonard moved to the United States as Global COO and President (North America), and former Editor Christian Broughton was appointed Chief Executive.
+Louise Thomas was appointed US Editor in March 2024.

+Foreign language editions

+In 2019, The Independent entered a long-term partnership with the Saudi Research & Media Group, who operate under licence the Independent Arabia, Independent Turkish, Independent Persian and Independent Urdu language editions.
+In September 2020, The Independent launched Independent en Español, a wholly owned and operated Spanish language edition.